Travel guide

 eSIM for Krakow: internet from the airport and GBs for your getaway

-You're going to spend a few days in Krakow and you want mobile internet as soon as you leave John Paul II Airport, without searching for Wi-Fi or dealing with roaming.
-An eSIM for Krakow gives you data as soon as you land, with Google Maps, translator, and reservations working while you take the train to the city center.
-Here's how many gigabytes to get for a short trip, how to activate it, and why a city eSIM is considered differently from a country-wide one.
+You're spending a few days in Krakow and want mobile internet from the moment you leave John Paul II Airport, without looking for Wi-Fi or struggling with roaming.
+An eSIM for Krakow gives you data as soon as you land, with Google Maps, a translator, and reservations working while you take the train to the city center.
+Here's how many gigabytes to bring for a getaway, how to activate it, and why a city eSIM is approached differently from a country-wide one.

-For a weekend trip to Krakow, 3 to 5 GB is more than enough if you use your mobile for maps, photos, and social media.
-Activation takes about 1 minute: you scan a QR code and you're good to go.
-The big advantage over roaming is that you know the fixed price before you leave home, without daily fees accumulating.
-Since Krakow is in Poland, the plan you need is a Poland eSIM; you can see it on our eSIM for Poland page.
+For a weekend getaway to Krakow, 3 to 5 GB is more than enough if you use your mobile for maps, photos, and social media.
+Activation takes about 1 minute: you scan a QR code and you're done.
+The big advantage over roaming is that you know the fixed price before leaving home, without daily fees that accumulate.
+Since Krakow is in Poland, the plan you need is a data plan with coverage in Poland; at PuraSIM, you'll find it within the eSIM for Europe, which covers the entire continent in case your route takes you through several countries.

 eSIM for Krakow: internet from the airport and GB for your getaway